 Boost team morale

-Employee morale is important for any business to look at and work to improve – particularly while much of the team may be working remotely.
+Employee morale is an important focus for any business as it is a key factor in performance, productivity and retention.
 Luckily, apprentices often bring a fresh approach and a positive attitude into the workforce, which can have a knock-on effect on existing staff.

 As an employer, you are responsible for paying your apprentice for their normal working hours but you may be eligible for support with costs of training and assessments.

 The Apprenticeship Levy covers this and is paid by large employers with income of over £3 million (they pay 0.5% of their total annual).

 The government will apply a 10% top up to the funds you have in your account.